AI-READI/pyfairdatatools/docs/index.md

 ## Usage

-The pyfairdatatools package contains a collection of methods for working with FAIR data.
+The `pyfairdatatools` package contains a collection of methods for working with FAIR data.
 The package is divided into two main modules: `pyfairdatatools.validate` and `pyfairdatatools.generate`.
 Each module has a collection of methods for validating and generating FAIR data, respectively.

-To learn more about
+### Validate

+The `pyfairdatatools.validate` module contains methods for validating data against the FAIR guidelines adopted by the AI-READI project.
+You can learn more about the methods and how to use them in the [validate](docs/modules/validate.md) documentation.

+### Generate

+The `pyfairdatatools.generate` module contains methods for generating data and metadata files that follow the FAIR guidelines adopted by the AI-READI project.
+You can learn more about the methods and how to use them in the [generate](docs/modules/generate.md) documentation.